ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

     **Note:** This is a suite of plugins that will install multiple plugins

 4. `Pipeline Maven <https://plugins.jenkins.io/pipeline-maven/>`__ to use maven within the pipelines.

+The plugins above (and the pipeline-setup associated with it) got introduced in Artemis 4.7.3.
+If you are using exercises that were created before 4.7.3, you also have to install these plugins:

+Please note that this setup is **deprecated** and will be removed in the future.
+Please migrate to the new pipeline-setup if possible.

+1.  `Multiple SCMs <https://plugins.jenkins.io/multiple-scms/>`__ for combining the exercise test and assignment repositories in one build

+2.  `Post Build Task <https://plugins.jenkins.io/postbuild-task/>`__ for preparing build results to be exported to Artemis

+3.  `Xvfb <https://plugins.jenkins.io/xvfb/>`__ for exercises based on GUI libraries, for which tests have to have some virtual display

 Choose “Download now and install after restart” and checking the “Restart Jenkins when installation is complete and no jobs are running” box